Feature Focus: How to use Command Line’s .properties file

 Why use .properties files with the command line

-CAST Highlight users often use the command line instead of the local agent especially when automating CAST Highlight scans as part of a build chain.
+CAST Highlight users often use the command line instead of the Code Reader especially when automating CAST Highlight scans as part of a build chain.
 While it is possible to do so with previous versions of the command line, users have to configure the option values – such as the result upload and folder exclusion values – for each application or technology context.
 In scenarios requiring large numbers of application scans to configure, it is simpler to centralize the different options of the command line into a single file that can be saved and included in source repositories so that settings are available as a reference for future scans.

 How to use a .properties file with the command line